OIEPB Comprehensive Bridging Program

 - 8 onsite sessions at the Rehabilitation Sciences Building, St. George Campus, University of Toronto, Canada

-- online learning events every Tuesday
+- online learning events every Tuesday afternoon

 - online interaction, assignments and resources